edumo/HitBallDetector/README.md

 We need a HitDetector instance for each camera, also a wekinator instance running in different ports for each.
 Could be used only one instance, the running is not dependent.

+## Compilation

+The project uses maven.
+Import the project in your favorite IDE, only tested with Eclipse.

 ## Solutions

 We will solve the problem with a classical aproch with Blob Tracking and path anlysis.
 After that, will test some modern techniques as research.